kaan149/My-Website/README.md

 # My-Website
-It created by using Django, Heroku and Github.
+It is created by using Django, Heroku and Github.